KevinCh28/Realm-Defenders/README.md

 Realm Defender, users will be able to:

 User can:
-Click to start game/new game
+Click to start game/restart game at gameover
-Click to select from 2-4 different kind of defenders Click to places defender on a spot on the board(of grids)
+Click to select from 2-4 different kind of defenders(maybe, if theres enough time) Click to places defender on a spot on the canvas(made like a grid)

 Notes:
 Defender has a cost(resource) to spawn.